s-itov/Manchester-United-Blog-ReactJS/README.md

 * Profile ->
 The page where a blog creator can view their user information as well as the blogs they've created.
 * Create Blog ->
-A page with a form for creation of blogs.
+A page with a form for creating a blog.
 * Edit Blog ->
 A page with a form for modification of a particularly selected blog, part of their blogs.
 * Delete Blog ->